zohaibxrehman/Amigo/README.md

 Note: You can view profile by clicking on View Profile link for any user.

 We are also collecting information from forms (such as make a post, filter, login, contact) and storing it in a react state.
 When server functionality will be added, this same react state object will be sent to the server and no extra work will be needed.

+### Login and Register View** - http://localhost:3000/login
+The login page is easily accessible from the navbar.
+It has functionality for logging in and registering a new account.
+Upon entering the correct credentials, the user is redirected to user dashboard and the admin is redirected to the admin dashboard.

 ## Upcoming Features:
 Users view housing/roommate posts and filter based on preferences.